ZequnZ/python-x-docker-handbook/core/reproducible-dev-env/Readme.md

 ## Prepare the code and dependency
 Prepare your python code in [src](./src) and put your dependencies in [requirements.txt](./requirements.txt)
-Here as an example, I use
+Here just as an example, I use the code of sudoku generator, which is [another repo](https://github.com/ZequnZ/CV-based-sudoku-solver) of mine.
+You can see the folder structure as follows:

 ```
 .